 - Be wary of links sent to you from the caller even if they seem like they are from a well-known company.
 Clicking links may allow the scammer to install spyware to your computer or device.

 We're committed to protecting your information

 At Ameriprise Financial, we’re committed to protecting your online security.
 Our efforts are backed by our Online Security Guarantee, which covers 100% of the value of losses in your Ameriprise® account(s) due to unauthorized online activity, if we conclude that losses were incurred from your account through no fault of your own.

-For more information about the steps you can take to help protect your account and personal information, review How you can protect yourself in the Ameriprise Financial Privacy, Security & Fraud Center.
+For more information about the steps you can take to help protect your account and personal information from the kinds of phishing scams listed above, review How you can protect yourself in the Ameriprise Financial Privacy, Security & Fraud Center.